MexsonFernandes/100DaysOfCode/README.md

 ## Tech Stack

-This are some of the stack that I am learning over the challenge.
+This are some of the stack that I am learning or improving over the challenge.

 <p>
     <img alt="Markdown" src="https://img.shields.io/badge/Markdown-000?logo=markdown&logoColor=white">